OMN vs NAM Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for ICC CWC League 2 Match

 OMN vs NAM Dream 11 Prediction (ICC CWC League 2)

-Fantasy Suggestion #1: Zane Green, Jatinder Singh, Michael van Lingen, Craig Williams, Zeeshan Maqsood, Aqib Ilyas, Jan Frylinck, JJ Smit, Bilal Khan, Khawar Ali, Ruben Trumpelmann
+Fantasy Suggestion #1: Zane Green, Naseem Khushi, Jatinder Singh, Stephan Baard, Craig Williams, Zeeshan Maqsood, Aqib Ilyas, JJ Smit, Bilal Khan, Khawar Ali, Ruben Trumpelmann

-Fantasy Suggestion #2: Naseem Khushi, Jatinder Singh, Stephen Baard, Craig Williams, Zeeshan Maqsood, Aqib Ilyas, JJ Smit, Jan Nicol Loftie-Eaton, Bilal Khan, Kaleemullah, Bernard Scholtz
+Fantasy Suggestion #2: Zane Green, Jatinder Singh, Craig Williams, Sandeep Goud, Zeeshan Maqsood, Aqib Ilyas, JJ Smit, Jan Frylinck, Bilal Khan, Khawar Ali, Bernard Scholtz

 ALSO READArticle Continues below